-Oral medications are the same oils that can be used sublingually, but they are immediately swallowed or eaten in food.
+Oral medications are immediately swallowed or eaten in food.
 Oral cannabis has the benefit of a much longer duration than any other administration method, but it can also be the most difficult to dose.
 Onset is anywhere between 30 minutes to 2 hours with effects lasting 5 to 8 hours.
 Onset and duration can vary wildly by patient due to differences in absorption, metabolism, and stomach content.

 Effects are more intense and body dominant than other delivery methods, making it a good choice for severe and persistent chronic pain.
 Patients with sleep difficulties, especially middle of the night awakening, also respond favorably to oral dosing.
 Many patients find maximum benefit by mixing oral concentrates into food or baked goods and consuming as a “medible.”